Shinsentoh/vscode-manage-extensions-workspace/README.md

 - :bulb: When extensions are installed while bundles are in use, let user choose if it should be added to the current bundles in use (see [`mew.workspace.autoAdd`](#extension-view-panel) for details)
 - :bulb: When extensions are uninstalled while bundles are in use, let user choose if it should be removed from the current bundles in use (see [`mew.workspace.autoRemove`](#extension-view-panel) for details)
 - :white_check_mark: 'Settings Sync' should keep our bundles across computers.
-- :bulb: 'Settings Sync' should keep our workspaces configuration across computers.
+- :white_check_mark: 'Settings Sync' should keep our workspaces configuration across computers.
 - :bulb: investigate if all vscode windows that share the same active bundle, could be reloaded if this bundle was edited. (based on a setting)
 - :bulb: determine what to do when an extension is enabled or disabled from the extension viewpanel.
 - :bulb: add localization on package. (very last priority)